premAI-io/Premplexity/README.md

 ##### Quench your thirst for discovery while boosting curiosity.

 Premplexity is a completely open-source AI-powered utility belt for gathering information fast and privately.
 Answering questions is a trivial task you can do with any traditional search engine.
-With Premplexity you can retain full control over your searchs and have ownership over the information you gather.
+With Premplexity you can retain full control over your searches and have ownership over the information you gather.

-# Why should I use Premplexity?
+# What should I use Premplexity for?

-- Explore the web for new topics, and summarize anything without the creepy trackers 🧟‍♂️👣
+- Privately explore the web for new topics, and summarize anything without the creepy trackers 🧟‍♂️👣

-- Answering questions
+- Answering questions: Go from a question to an answer as fast as possible.
+It doesn't matter if its a simple or complex question.
+Find the best answers from the most up to date sources.
+Generate code, summarize anything in one open environment.

-- Exploring topics in depth
+- Exploring topics in depth: Learn new things on the fly and access the main sources of information.

-  v
+- Choose the right AI models for your use case: Choose from a variety of AI models and pick the one that best fits your use case.

-- Organizing your Library
+- Fork and run locally: Run Premplexity locally on your own machine.
+Make it your OWN!

 ## Examples